natie1/PISF/README.md

 ## Research Scope

-The current implementation focuses on stall flutter prediction, with particular emphasis on aerodynamic forecasting and pitch angle response prediction.
+The current implementation focuses on stall flutter prediction for aeroelastic systems.
-It is intended for studying unsteady aeroelastic behavior under different flow velocities and structural parameter settings.
+The aerodynamic module is used to predict unsteady aerodynamic moment coefficients, while the structural module is used to forecast pitch-angle responses under different flow velocities and structural parameter settings.

 ## Notes